Generalised muscle weakness is not uncommon today; we eat too much white rice, cake flour and refined corn. They are deficient in thiamine.

 about a "troublesome affliction" that caused generalised muscle

-weakness, tremors, spasms and numbness in the arms and hands and legs of
+weakness, tremors, spasms and numbness in the arms, hands and legs of

 the local people.
-He had no idea of the cause of the affliction, but he
+He had no idea of the cause of the condition, but he

 described the symptoms of beriberi with remarkable accuracy.

-Our third observant doctor was another Dutchman; Dr Christiaan Eijkman noted that the chickens belonging to the rich, fed with the scrapings from the table that was predominantly white rice, developed strange spasms with an odd neck posture in extension, now called episthotonus, but the chickens of the poor who ate brown rice were spared of this strange malady.
+Our third observant doctor was another Dutchman; Dr Christiaan Eijkman noted that the chickens belonging to the rich, fed with the scrapings from the table that was predominantly white rice, developed strange spasms with an odd neck posture in extension, now called episthotonus, but those of the poor who ate unrefined starch were spared of this strange malady.

 Eventually, the observations of these three, and others who followed them, building on their reports, led to the discovery of certain essential substances in food that were other than protein, carbohydrate and fat.
-And so the first vitamin was discovered, B1, Thiamine, a deficiency of which leads to beriberi.
+And so it was that the first vitamin was named B1, Thiamine, a deficiency of which leads to beriberi.

-What's really odd, is that people still eat predominantly white rice, sometimes enriched with thiamine.
-You'd think that we'd learn, but no.
+What is really odd, is that people still eat predominantly white rice, sometimes enriched with thiamine.
+You would think that we'd learn, but no, we would rather enjoy refined grain and become very sick, and die long before our time.

 And the fourth was another very observant man.